keystone-enclave/keystone/README.md

 Keystone is an open-source project that builds trusted execution environments (TEEs) based on RISC-V. Its hardware-enforced and software-defined memory isolation enables trusted computing (a.k.a. confidential computing) with various threat models and functionalities.
 The implementation is platform-agnostic, making Keystone portable across different RISC-V platforms with minimal engineering efforts.

+## Goals

+Keystone aims to be a free and open framework for architecting and deploying TEEs on RISC-V hardware platforms.
+To summarize, our goals are:

+* **Enable TEE on (almost) all RISC-V processors**: Keystone aims to support as many RISC-V processor cores by following RISC-V standard ISA and sub-ISAs.
+This will help hardware designers and manufacturers to enable TEE with minimal efforts.

+* **Make TEE easy to customize depending on needs**: while providing effortless TEE enablement, Keystone also aims to allow various customization that depends on platform-specific features or non-standard sub-ISAs.
+We borrow the concept from software-defined network, where hardware platform provides *primitives* and the software leverages the primitives to implement specific functionalities or meet certain security requirements.

+* **Reduce the cost of building TEE**: Keystone aims to reduce the cost of building TEE or TEE-based system.
+We hope to achieve it by reusing the implementation across multiple different platforms, reducing hardware integration cost, reducing verification cost, and integrating with existing software tools.
+We hope that anyone can simply extend Keystone to build their own TEE with very low cost.

+## Status

 Keystone started as an academic project that helps researchers to build and test their ideas.
-Now, Keystone is a part of Confidential Computing Consortium (CCC) under Linux Foundation.
-We are currently trying to make Keystone industry-ready.
+Now, Keystone is an **Incubation Stage** open-source project of Confidential Computing Consortium (CCC) under Linux Foundation.

+Keystone helped many researchers focus on their creative ideas instead of building TEE by themselves from scratch.
+This resulted in many innovative research projects and publications, which have been pushing the technical advancement of TEEs.

+We are currently trying to make Keystone production-ready.
 You can find the latest general roadmap of Keystone [here](https://docs.google.com/document/d/1E-982564GvOcWzdCqM7TXCJV_7uWy2F8NiwglWorjFA/edit#heading=h.xa3pe84ubay4)

+Here are some ongoing and/or planned efforts towards the goal:

+* **Technical Improvements**: Make Keystone more usable and on par with existing industry solutions, including memory isolation improvement, better application and hardware support, and additional features.

+* **Parity with Industry Standards**: Make Keystone follow the industry standard.
+This includes standard cryptography, measured boot, and remote attestation protocols.

+* **Hardware Integration**: Partner with RISC-V hardware designer/vendor to fully integrate with the hardware.
+This includes integration with hardware root-of-trust, memory encryption engine, and crypto accelerators.

 ## Documentation